dimfalk/vg250/README.md

 #> 0.5.7
 ```

-## Basic examples
+## Getting started

-Just a few quick insights on the use of this package:
+Just to provide a few quick insights on the use of this package:

 ``` r
 # fetch data